 This hybrid approach can take several forms:

-- Pre-annotation: LLMs generate initial labels that humans review and correct
+Pre-annotation: LLMs generate initial labels that humans review and correct, significantly reducing the time humans spend on each item

-- Information extraction: LLMs extract relevant information to help humans make more informed labeling decisions
+Information extraction: LLMs extract relevant information, context, or related facts to help humans make more informed labeling decisions

-- Uncertainty resolution: When human annotators are uncertain, LLMs provide analysis and recommendations
+Uncertainty resolution: When human annotators are uncertain about a label, LLMs provide analysis, relevant examples, and recommendations to assist decision-making

-- Consistency checking: LLMs review human labels to detect potential inconsistencies or errors
+Consistency checking: LLMs review human labels to detect potential inconsistencies or errors, flagging items that seem anomalous compared to similar cases

 A legal services company implementing LLM-assisted contract labeling reported that their annotators' throughput increased by 320% while accuracy improved by 12 percentage points.